B5-WealthCode LifeInsurance

 - But Marcus noticed something interesting.The people whole life genuinely benefits are usually already wealthy.

-- And because the policies sound sophisticated, people assume more expensive automatically means better.
+- Emergency savings, retirement investing, low-cost index funds, paying down high-interest debt, and because the policies sound sophisticated, people assume more expensive automatically means better.

 - But it does mean consumers need to understand incentives before trusting recommendations blindly.